 With those numbers, can you afford not to invest in a Facebook social strategy?

-While they shouldn’t be the focus of all your marketing efforts, Facebook ad campaigns that are done right can be a vital part of your overall marketing mix to get new leads in your funnel and prospects through the door.
+While they shouldn’t be the focus of all your senior living marketing efforts, Facebook ad campaigns that are done right can be a vital part of your overall marketing mix to get new leads in your funnel and prospects through the door.

 Low Organic Reach Makes Facebook Ads a Must